What to Do When a Loved One Dies Abroad

 What is repatriation?

-You may not have come across the meaning of repatriation before but in short, it’s used to describe the transportation of a loved one after they have passed away back to their home county.
+You may not have come across the meaning of repatriation before but in short, it’s used to describe the transportation of a deceased person after they have passed away back to their home county.
 As this is between countries, there are a number of procedures to complete before you can repatriate a loved one.

 What to do if a loved one dies abroad?